 - Venture capital: Starts with people and being pitched to wealthy investors to assist in funding the start up.
 Starts with people and then works to see what numbers of profit can be obtained.

-- Private equity: Typically starts with an established company and will start with a financial target and goal meaning restructuring to maximise profit and try to make money.
+- Private equity: Typically starts with an established company and will start with a financial target and goal meaning restructuring to maximize profit and try to make money.
 This is often used to turn filing companies in to profitable goldmines.